bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 ### MotionCommander

 The MotionCommander class is intended to simplify basic autonomous flight, where the motion control is done from the host computer.
-The Crazyflie takes off when entering the "with" section, and lands when exiting.
+The Crazyflie takes off and makes when entering the "with" section, and lands when exiting.
 It has functions for basic movements that are blocking until the motion is finished.